rpgreview/papersandpaychecks/cow-orkers.md

 President Fey Rowe

+# Palaces of the Silver Princess

+# Fantasy Papers and Paychecks

-## The cheerleader speciality class:
+# The cheerleader speciality class:

 Able to perform gymnastics similar to that of a monk class in AD&D with the special ability at higher levels called cleavage shake which works only on those